miyako/wak-ftp/install.md

 ```
 var ftp = require(solution.getFolder("path") + "Modules/ftp");
 ```
+**Discussion**: The advantage is that you can define a portable path relative to the solution.

+Note that the subpath (Modules/ in the example above) is hard-coded for each require call.

 **Solution 3**: Define a filesystems.json at the solution or project level (my preference)

 Create a [filesystems.js](http://doc.wakanda.org/Files-and-Folders/Customizing-FileSystem-Definitions.200-1037821.en.html), if you don't already have one, and define a location named "Modules".